 Day One Arrival

-After my short flight, I landed in the Sunshine Coast Airport.
+After my short flight, I landed at the Sunshine Coast Airport.
 The airport itself was close to the resort, and that made the transfer from the airport to the resort cheap and fast.
 It was only about a 25-minute drive.
-I stopped at the resort even though check in was not for hours.
+I stopped at the resort even though check-in was not for hours.
 Just to drop off my bags if they had somewhere I could put them.

 The staff shared empathy with this traveler and found a location for my bags in a room behind the front desk.
 It never hurts to ask nicely.

 I went for an early lunch at a local waterfront restaurant called Tides Waterfront.
 Since I was a table of one, it was easy for them to make a little room for the big American.
-The meal started with fresh baked sourdough bread and this smokes butter that we’re both out of this world.
+The meal started with freshly baked sourdough bread and this smoked butter that we were both out of this world.
 I could have made a meal just out of that and been happy.

 This was a pricey location.
-Very nice and the food was amazing, but most travelers who just walked in off the street (if that is even possible, since I got the feeling walking in without a reservation like I did was rare).
+Very nice and the food was amazing, but most travelers just walked in off the street (if that is even possible since I got the feeling walking in without a reservation like I did was rare).
 Sometimes people judge you in life.
 First appearances and all that.
 I do not wear a great deal of jewelry, but I typically have two things on me.
-On my right arm an old school gold bracelet of sorts, and on the left arm a nice watch.
+On my right arm is an old-school gold bracelet of sorts and on the left arm a nice watch.
 In this case, it was my Rolex.
-I wear it often when I travel not to be showy but just to enjoy and to know what time it is.
+I wear it often when I travel not to be showy but just to enjoy it and to know what time it is.